bistro-its-berkeley/BISTRO-Starter-Kit/README.md

 This is a starter-kit Repository for the **Uber Prize challenge** on **Crowd AI**.

-In this repo you will find background material, sample files and support scripts that help you to get started with the challenge.
+In this repo you will find background material that help you to get started with the challenge.

 ## How do I get started?